marina-lc16/Final_project_repo/README.md

 Data: The "global salary index" dataset comes from the ai-jobs.net website for roles in the AI, ML, Data Science space based on internal data obtained from surveys and jobs with open salaries and is processed and updated on a weekly basis, but I'll take the dataset updated on September 29th, 2023.

-Hypotheses:
+**Hypotheses:**

 What I want to find out with this analysis is to extract the following data from my data set:

-	Top 3 highest-payed roles for each year and evaluate the changes between 2020-2023
+- Top 3 highest-payed roles for each year and evaluate the changes between 2020-2023

-	Which level of experience has the most representation
+- Which level of experience has the most representation

-	Evaluate the working model followed per year of work
+- Evaluate the working model followed per year of work

 	-	"Remote_ratio VS company_size": The size of the company influences in the overall amount of work done remotely?

 	-	"Remote_ratios VS Salary": Which kind of "type of work" has the highest salaries on 2023? has this changed over the years?

 	-	"Remote_ratios VS location": create a visualization map to view remote ratios by job areas, year, company size and location

-Dataset details:
+**Dataset details:**

 Here we can find the detail of all the data included https://ai-jobs.net/salaries/download/